-(q) The Purchaser will not pay or receive any finder's fee or commission in respect of the consummation of the transactions contemplated by this Agreement.
+(q) The Purchaser will not pay or receive any finder's fee or commission in respect of the consummation of the transactions contemplated by this

+Agreement.

-(r) Purchaser hereby agrees and acknowledges that it has been informed of the following: (i) there are factors relating to the subsequent transfer of any of the Securities or shares of Common Stock underlying the Notes and Warrants that could make the resale of such Securities or shares of Common Stock underlying the Notes and Warrants difficult; and (ii) there is no guarantee that the Purchaser will realize any gain from the purchase of the Securities.
+(r) Purchaser hereby agrees and acknowledges that it has been informed of the following: (i) there are factors relating to the subsequent transfer of any of the Securities or shares of Common Stock underlying the Notes and Warrants that could make the resale of such Securities or shares of Common Stock underlying the Notes and Warrants that could make the resale of such Securities.
 The purchase of the Securities involves a high degree of risk and is subject to many uncertainties.
 These risks and uncertainties may adversely affect the Company's business, operating results and financial condition.
 In such an event, the trading price for the Common Stock could decline substantially and Purchaser could lose all or part of its investment.
-Purchaser is urged to review the risks identified under the Risk Factors section of Issuer's Form 10-K for the year ended December 31, 2016, as filed with the SEC on March 31, 2017.
+Purchaser is urged to review the risks identified under the Risk Factors section of Issuer's Form 10-K for the year ended December 31, 2017, as filed with the SEC on April 2, 2018.